brendt/stitcher.io/src/content/blog/2024-07-09-get-it-out-there.md

 I kept in touch with Roman, and one day we started talking about an open position for a DA at JetBrains.
 He had been following my blog and YouTube content and thought I'd be a good fit.
 And so, here were are.

-Had it not been for that one video about Visual Debt, I doubt I'd be where I'd be today.
+Had it not been for that one video about Visual Debt, I doubt I'd be where I am today.
 So, in a way, all of this is thanks to Jeffrey Way, the creator of that video.
 By the way, besides that one video about Visual Debt, I agree with almost everything Jeffrey does at Laracasts, so you definitely should [check him out](https://laracasts.com/) if you haven't heard of him.

 Of course, I also have to thank myself for writing — I guess?
 I simply wrote whatever I wanted to write back then, I didn't have a content plan, I didn't have a strategy.
 I kept writing, and apparently it worked out pretty well.